syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/items.md

 {% previewsample "page.domainurl/code-snippet/timeline/items/content/string-based" %}
 {% endif %}

-### Template-based Content
+### Templated content

-This allows you to have greater control over the content displayed in each item which enables you to define item content using HTML elements.
+You can specify the template content for the items, by using the selector for an element in HTML.

 {% if page.publishingplatform == "typescript" %}